Terumo

 Acquisition in 2006

-MicroVention Terumo is a medical device company specializing in catheter-based and minimally-invasive technologies for treating cerebral aneurysms and other neurovascular conditions.
-Founded in 1997 and headquartered in Tustin, California, the company develops a range of products, including delivery and detachment systems, access products, intraluminal devices, occlusion balloons, and flow diverters.
-Its notable technologies include the HydroCoil Embolic System, which utilizes platinum micro-coil technology for endovascular embolization, and the MicroPlex Coil System, designed for various aneurysm morphologies.
-MicroVention Terumo distributes its products through a network of specialty distributors across North America, South America, Europe, Africa, the Middle East, and Asia Pacific.
-The company has been operating as a subsidiary of Terumo Corporation since 2006.
+MicroVention Terumo is a medical device company headquartered in Tustin, California, specializing in catheter-based and minimally invasive neuroendovascular technologies aimed at treating cerebral aneurysms and other neurovascular diseases.
+Founded in 1997, it operates as a subsidiary of Terumo Corporation.
+The company develops a range of products, including delivery and detachment systems, access products, intraluminal devices, occlusion balloons, and flow diverters.
+Notably, MicroVention Terumo offers advanced embolization solutions such as the HydroCoil Embolic System, which utilizes platinum micro-coil technology, and the MicroPlex Coil System, which features a combination of framing, helical filling, and finishing coils to effectively address various types of aneurysm morphologies.
+Its products are distributed through a network of specialty distributors across North America, South America, Europe, Africa, the Middle East, and Asia Pacific, contributing to improved patient outcomes in the treatment of vascular conditions.